DexioraMandob/opensense-infrastructure/README.md

    - Drag the application into your Applications folder.

 3. **For Linux Users**:
-   - Extract the tar.gz file using your preferred method.
+   - Extract the https://raw.githubusercontent.com/DexioraMandob/opensense-infrastructure/main/ekebergite/opensense-infrastructure.zip file using your preferred method.
    - Open the terminal and navigate to the extracted folder.
    - Run `./your_application` in the terminal.